fhircast/sandbox.js/README.md

 ## Front-end description
 ### HTML
 The four sections of the web page are each contained in their own division or 'div':  selectHub, subscribe, publish and monitor.
-Simple styling is embedded to avoid an extra file to maintain.

 ### JavaScript
-The two FHIRcast-relevant functions are **sendEvent()** and **sendSubscription()**.
+The three FHIRcast-relevant functions are **sendEvent()**, **sendSubscription()** and **getContext().
 Both are using 'XMLHttpRequest' instead of the newer 'fetch' function in order to support Internet Explorer.
 * sendSubscription():  This function builds a query string using the data from the input fields of section 2 and POSTs it to the hub with 'Content-type' header set to 'application/x-www-form-urlencoded'.
 * sendEvent():  This function builds a JSON string using the data from the input fields of section 3 and POSTs it to the hub with 'Content-type' header set to 'application/json'.
 * getContext():  This function requests the current context from the hub and displays it in a message box.